aarsonline/aarsonline.github.io/class1/glu1/README.md

 When GlnRS is absent, its role is replaced by a 2-step transamidation pathway involving a non-discriminating form of GluRS that attaches Glu to tRNAGln.
-A second enzymic step, performed by an tRNA-dependent amidotransferase (AdT), will amidate the misacylated Glu attached to tRNAGln into Gln prior to protein synthesis (Nirenberg and Wilcox, 1968, Schön et al., 1988, Curnow et al., 1997), as it does with [AsxRS](/class2/asp2/)  (Becker et al., 1998, Raczniak et al. 2001).
+A second enzymic step, performed by an tRNA-dependent amidotransferase (AdT), will amidate the misacylated Glu attached to tRNAGln , producing the required Gln residue prior to protein synthesis (Nirenberg and Wilcox, 1968, Schön et al., 1988, Curnow et al., 1997), as it does with [AsxRS](/class2/asp2/)  (Becker et al., 1998, Raczniak et al. 2001).
 The second step of this reaction is: